 If you are afraid of your impending visit to the dentist, worry no more.
 Sedation dentistry is here to calm your nerves and make you feel comfortable.

 Dental anxiety is nothing new.
-It’s believed that around 80% dental patients have some kind of dental fear at some point.
+It’s believed that around 80% of dental patients have some kind of dental fear at some point.
 And sedation dentistry is one of the easiest ways to overcome it.

 What is Sedation Dentistry?

 The process includes using medication to relax a patient while the dentist performs the required procedure.
 Also called sleep dentistry, sedation dentistry uses different levels of sedation.
 However, it does not put the person to sleep as the patients are generally awake, except for in case of general anesthesia.

 - Minimal sedation: the person is completely awake.